Kihumba/private-/Phase-B/Curriculum/10 - Relationship Building/README.md

 After attaining this skill, and as a demonstration of it, I should be able to create the following:

 1. Comprehensive/Informative verbal self introduction
-2. A blog post on interesting attributes of four fellows and one member of staff you proactively interacted with within one week
+2. A blog post on interesting attributes of four fellows and one member of staff I proactively interacted with within one week

 **Objectives**